How To Make Whiskey Taste Better: Enhance Your Sip

 Ready to explore whiskey tasting?
 Hosting your own tasting is a fun way to try different types and enhance your taste.
 Start with lighter whiskies and move to bolder ones.
 Use plain bread or water between sips to clean your palate.

-When picking whiskies, think about the region, age, and how it’s made.
+When picking whiskies, consider the region, age, and production process.
 Try new brands or local distilleries.
 Remember, what you like is what matters most.
 The Bourbon & Banter Flavor Wheel can guide you through five main flavors: Fruit & Floral, Wood, Grain, Sweet Aromatics, and Spice.

-Did you know most of what we taste comes from smell?
+Do you know that most of what we taste comes from smell?
 Whiskey has chemicals that create over a thousand flavors in one pour.
 Adding a bit of water to high-proof whiskeys can help you taste more without hurting your taste buds.

 Try foods from different cultures and go to whiskey and food pairings.
 These experiences will grow your taste memory.
 The secret to a great whiskey experience is to keep exploring and discovering what you like.